sladericewatkins/onecms7/src/faq/index.md

 Nowadays, I'm focused on web and computer software and I'm content with that.

+*Xcode is a trademark of Apple Inc., registered in the U.S. and other countries and regions.*

 ## Will you ever return to mobile app development?
 Yes, it's on my list of things I'd like to do!
 Perhaps it'll become my full-time "actual" job?
 I feel a calling there.
 Right now, I'm actually testing several apps for folks and giving feedback.
 So we'll see what happens!